julia-zo/UrlShortenerApp/readme.md

 ```
 * All unit and integration tests will be executed;
 * Application will not compile if there is any test failure;
-* Coverage for all tests will available at `./target/jacoco-coverage/index.html`;
+* Coverage for all tests will be available at `./target/jacoco-coverage/index.html`;
 #### 2) Instantiate the containers and run the application
 ```
 $ docker-compose up